Pruitt-shane/Bioinformatics/README.md

 Scaffold contigs against a reference sequence with MUMMER 3+ ([documentation](http://mummer.sourceforge.net/manual/)).
 Input is contigs in FASTA format and reference sequence in FASTA format.
 Output is scaffold assembly, alligned scaffold, imputed scaffold, and padded scaffold in FASTA format.
+Since this section also uses MUMMER 3+ I would repeat what I said last section.

 Example to execute: